 Additional Insured Parties.
 Except for the policies of Operator Insurance required in section (1), all policies of Operator Insurance shall include Owner and its assignees, affiliates, agents, officers, directors, employees, as additional insureds for all claims arising out of or in any way related to Operator’s performance of services under this Agreement;

 Waiver of Subrogation.
-All policies of Operator Insurance shall include a waiver of subrogation by the insurers in favor of Owner and its assignees, affiliates, agents, officers, directors, employees, insurers or policy issuers and a waiver of any right of the insurers to any set-off or counterclaim, whether by endorsement or otherwise, in respect of any type of liability of any of the persons insured under any such policies.
+All policies of Operator Insurance shall include a waiver of subrogation by the insurers in favour of Owner and its assignees, affiliates, agents, officers, directors, employees, insurers or policy issuers and a waiver of any right of the insurers to any set-off or counterclaim, whether by endorsement or otherwise, in respect of any type of liability of any of the persons insured under any such policies.

 Responsibility for Deductible Amount(s).
 Operator shall be responsible for the payment of all deductible amount(s) with respect to the policies of Operator Insurance unless such loss is caused by the sole negligence of Owner in which case Owner shall be responsible for such deductible amount(s).

+Schedule 7.2

+DESCRIPTION AND REQUIREMENTS OF OWNER INSURANCE COVERAGE

 7.2.1 Owner Insurance